 Here the link to the answers to a different set of FAQs on How to implement Worksheet Program: teaching directions

 There are two levels of the Worksheet Program Subscription, Basic and Universal.
 With a Basic Level subscription you only have access to the blue [BASIC] drawers, you do not have access to the drawers with the red titles.

-Rocket Math began its life as just the four basic operations of add, subtract, multiply and divide, with just the 1s through 9s facts.
+Rocket Math began its life as just the four basic operations of add, subtract, multiply and divide, with just the 0 through 9s facts.
 So that is the Basic Level subscription, which also includes the Forms and Information “drawer.”
 The Basic Level subscription contains all the worksheets you need to run the program.
 In the filing cabinet, the “drawers” with blue titles that say [BASIC] contain the worksheets for the basic operations, which you can open and print out.
 (See the blue arrows pointing to them in the picture?)
 Each operation goes A to Z, and if you never want to do anything but that, then you can choose the Basic Level.
 The Basic level is around 40% less expensive than the Universal level subscription.
-Within the Basic Level is a one-year $29 Individual subscription, a 3-teacher subscription, a 6-teacher subscription and a Whole School subscription.
+Within the Basic Level is a one-year Individual subscription, and multi-teacher subscriptions.

 Go to this Subscription comparison page to make your choice.
 Both levels are displayed on the page.
 The Basic level options are shown on the right in yellow.
 The Universal level options show in the blue panel on the left.
 You can order from the Subscription Comparison Page by clicking on what you want and it will take you to the ordering page.